loading spinner

 Take time to journal about these self-reflection questions.
 Identify the things to change about yourself.
 The answers might surprise you.
 Often, what we think we want to change isn't actually the root issue.
 For example, you might believe you need to change your job, when what you're really seeking is more meaning and purpose in your work.

 This awareness stage is critical because it helps you identify the real pain points that are stifling your growth.
+Understanding how do you change starts here.
 Without this clarity, you might focus on the wrong goals or adopt habits that don't address your true needs.

 👉 Need help uncovering what truly lights you up?
 Download the free Passions List Guide to reconnect with your interests and identify what brings you the most energy and fulfillment.